 - Usefulness: Our readers come to us not only to stay on top of new developments in research, but also to change the way they and their organizations actually do things.
 If you can explain your thinking so that the reader understands how to apply it in a real situation, that will make it more powerful.

-We strive for authenticity in our articles and your work should be original.
-We don’t publish pieces that have appeared elsewhere, that don’t properly credit the ideas they present, that come across as promotional, or that do not include rigorous citations (though these may not appear in the finished piece).
+- We strive for authenticity in our articles and your work should be original.
+We don’t publish pieces that have appeared elsewhere, don’t properly credit the ideas they present, come across as promotional, or do not include rigorous citations (though these may not appear in the finished piece).

-We try to evaluate ideas before we determine when and how to publish them.
+- We evaluate ideas before determining when and how to publish them.

 Thanks for considering collaborating with us.